September is National Library Card Sign-Up Month!

 September is Library Card Sign-up Month, a time when the American Library Association (ALA) and libraries nationwide join together to remind parents, caregivers and students that signing up for a library card is the first step towards academic achievement and lifelong learning.

-To celebrate, we have three great events going on this month: Food for Fines, free Library Card Replacements and new Library Cards for Children.
+To celebrate, we have three great events going on this month: Food for Fines, free Library Card Replacements, Library Cards for Children.

-Items can be dropped off at any SCL location during regular hours and include canned goods, personal care products, and other non-perishables.
+Items can be dropped off at any SCL location Monday-Friday 9am-5pm and include canned goods, personal care products, and other non-perishables.
 See the attached flyer for specific items requested.

 We also want all patrons of all ages to get in the habit of bringing their library card.
 We recommend you treat it like a credit card to protect your account.
 During the month of September, we will be offering free library card replacements.
 If your card is falling apart, damaged or you just can’t find it, save yourself $2.50 and come get a new one for free.